androiddevnotes/awesome-android-learning-resources/README.md

 ### Kotlin language-focused

+- [Atomic Kotlin](https://www.atomickotlin.com/) - Atomic Kotlin is the book and associated learning resources by Bruce Eckel and Svetlana Isakova.

+- [Effective Kotlin](https://leanpub.com/effectivekotlin/) - Effective Kotlin summarizes the best practices and experiences of the Kotlin community, together with a deep explanation of some lesser-known Kotlin functionalities.
+All of the best practices are presented as simple rules with detailed explanations.

 - [Kotlin Cookbook](https://www.oreilly.com/library/view/kotlin-cookbook/9781492046660/) - Use Kotlin to build Android apps, web applications, and more—while you learn the nuances of this popular language.
 With this unique cookbook, developers will learn how to apply thisJava-based language to their own projects.
 Both experienced programmers and those new to Kotlin will benefit from the practical recipes in this book.

 - [Kotlin Apprentice](https://store.raywenderlich.com/products/kotlin-apprentice) - Learn programming with Kotlin!
 The Kotlin Apprentice is a book designed for complete beginners to Kotlin, a modern language used for Android development.